Thursday, April 16, 2015

 Weight has always been a struggle for me.
 Growing up, I was "the fat one."
 Kids made fun of my body shape.
 At age 15, I was 5 feet 9 inches and weighed about 280 pounds.
 37 years later, I fully understand that I can watch diligently what I eat, but I have a tough time losing weight!
 I just conceded being "the fat one."
 While I try to understand, I assume I never will.

 I have had a metabolism issue for the last quarter of a century.
 What is that?
-Metabolism is the chemical process a body uses to transform food into the fuel that keeps us alive.
+Metabolism is the body's chemical process of transforming food into fuel that keeps us alive.
 Nutrition (food) consists of proteins, carbohydrates, and fats.
 Digestive enzymes break down these substances and then carry them to the cells for fuel.
 Your body uses these substances immediately or stores them in the liver, body fat, and muscle tissues for later use.

 So, what happens to my metabolism if I have too much or too little of the essential substances I need to stay healthy?
 I found I am sensitive to metabolism errors.
 The body must have amino acids and many types of proteins to perform its functions.
 For example, the brain needs calcium, potassium, and sodium to generate electrical impulses and lipids (fats and oils) to maintain a healthy nervous system.